Experience Guided Fishing on International Falls’ Rainy Lake

 The Rainy Lake Houseboats Fishing Guide staff is headed by 2018 Minnesota Fishing Hall of Fame inductee Billy Dougherty.
 Our guide staff is made up of Rainy Lake’s best guides.
 Billy has mentored all of our guides sharing his fifty-two years of experience with them.

 Whether you are looking for walleye, smallmouth, crappie or northern pike, they are able to put you on fish and show what structure to look for when venturing out on your own.
 With a little help from our experienced guides, you’ll get the most out of your International Falls fishing trip!
-All of the Rainy Lake fishing guides are properly insured and have the permits necessary to work in Voyageurs National Park and Canada.
-They are friendly, knowledgeable and, most of all, love Rainy Lake and sharing this world-class fishery with you.
+All of the Rainy Lake fishing guides are properly insured and have the permits necessary to work in Voyageurs National Park and Canada (when open).
+They are friendly, knowledgeable and, most of all, love showing visitors Rainy Lake and providing you with the best guided fishing in Minnesota!

 We suggest booking your fishing guide when you book your Rainy Lake Houseboat vacation.
-Typically, we tell our guests to fish with a guide the second day.
+Typically, we tell our guests to fish with a Rainy Lake fishing guide the second day.
 This gives you the opportunity to use the knowledge you gained from him regarding bait, structure, and technique for the rest of your trip.
-When you check-in, the office will have suggestions on where you should moor your houseboat based on the current fishing report created by Billy and his fellow guides.
+When you check in, the office will have suggestions on where you should moor your houseboat based on the current fishing report created by Billy and his fellow guides.

 Fishing Guide Rates